-Fondue is the most iconic dish and a must-try street food in Switzerland.
-Fondue is a communal meal that brings people together around a shared pot of melted cheese.
-It is the most popular meal among the Swiss people and is best enjoyed during cold winter evenings.
+Fondue is the most iconic dish and a must-try delicacy in Switzerland.
+Fondue is a communal meal available at every part in this country and is best enjoyed during cold winter evenings.

 Bahnhofstrasse in Zurich is one of the most prestigious shopping avenues in the world.
 The street is lined with flagship boutiques of Swiss watch manufacturers, international fashion houses, jewellery boutiques and department stores.